suryaddede/next-js-rag/README.md

    - Download and convert the content to markdown
    - Create embeddings using Voyage AI
    - Store in ChromaDB for retrieval
+5. **Embed Widget**: Use the demo page to learn how to integrate the chat widget into your website

 #### Supported Content Types